 When the command sequence is inputted completely, the flash memory starts the automatic operation and [FCSR0]<RDYBSY> = 0.
 When the automatic operation is completed properly, [FCSR0]<RDYBSY> is set to "1"

+Another command sequence is not accepted during automatic operation.
 The following cautions should be exercised when executing a command.

 - (1) Do not perform the operation below during the automatic operation:

 - Power shutdown

 - All exceptions (Recommend)